14.1. Main Targets

 The shared library and the dynamic library if used for building need to be present during runtime as well.

-• The FORCESNLPsolver folder
+• The myFORCESsolver folder

 Important

-13.1.3.
-Y2F interface
+14.1.2.
+Deployment from Y2F interface

 The steps to deploy and simulate a FORCESPRO controller on most targets are detailed below.